snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the ServiceNow Knowledge Graph connector for Microsoft Search and Copilot."
+description: "Set up the ServiceNow Knowledge Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot."
 ---

 # ServiceNow Knowledge Microsoft Graph connector

-With the Microsoft Graph connector for ServiceNow, your organization can index knowledge-base articles that are visible to all users or restricted with user criteria permissions within your organization.
+With the ServiceNow Knowledge Microsoft Graph connector, your organization can index knowledge-base articles that are visible to all users or restricted with user criteria permissions within your organization.
 After you configure the connector and index content from ServiceNow, end users can search for those articles in Microsoft Copilot and from any Microsoft Search client.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a ServiceNow Knowledge Graph connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a ServiceNow Knowledge Microsoft Graph connector.

 ## Capabilities
 - Index all types of knowledge articles